-More importantly, investors need to know which legal process to use in order to accomplish a specific goal.
+More importantly, investors need to know which legal process to use to accomplish a specific goal.
 For instance, in a land contract matter, a judicial sale can be used to preserve a deficiency for a vendee’s default, whereas a land contract forfeiture gives the land contract vendor possession only.

-Solution: Investors should consult with a real estate attorney licensed in the state where they plan to invest and clarify their legal rights before they engage in purchasing investment properties or pursuing legal action.
+Solution: investors should consult with a real estate attorney licensed in the state where they plan to invest and clarify their legal rights before they engage in purchasing investment properties or pursuing legal action.

-First, a DIL is similar to quitclaim deed in that the mortgagee takes title to the property with all liens, encumbrances, and assessments that the former property owner incurred on the property.
+First, a DIL is similar to a quitclaim deed in that the mortgagee takes title to the property with all liens, encumbrances, and assessments that the former property owner incurred on the property.
 Sometimes the amount of liens are so excessive that it makes more sense for the investor to foreclose on the property and pursue a deficiency action against the former property owner.

 Second, specific legal provisions are required in the DIL documents, without which an investor can experience difficulties foreclosing out subordinate lien interests or in obtaining title insurance for a later sale of the property.

-Solution: Perform a title search and if you plan to take a DIL, don’t do so without having a qualified attorney first prepare DIL documents.
+Solution: perform a title search and if you plan to take a DIL, don’t do so without having a qualified attorney first prepare DIL documents.

 There is an adage that “a contract is valid until someone legally challenges it”.
 Property investors are often surprised to learn that their self-prepared documents may violate federal or state laws.
-Unfortunately, they only discover this at court placing their own legal interests in jeopardy.
+Unfortunately, they only discover this at court, placing their own legal interests in jeopardy.
 Indiscriminately using online or “boilerplate” forms to prepare a land contract, private mortgage, or lease back can be legally hazardous.
 For instance, selling back a property to a former homeowner raises federal compliance issues under RESPA (Real Estate Settlement Procedures Act) and leasing back a property to a former homeowner creates a landlord / tenant relationship that ironically requires the investor to obtain a Certificate of Occupancy and make city required repairs on the former homeowner’s home.

-Solution: Rely on an experienced real estate lawyer to review and draft the state-specific contracts that will be used in property transactions.
+Solution: rely on an experienced real estate lawyer to review and draft the state-specific contracts that will be used in property transactions.
 It will reduce future legal headaches, losses, and uncertainties.